 Maintaining the balance between a bright but natural smile is something that comes with time spent working with the tools and a better understanding of what looks best in photos.
 An example of whitening gone wrong is when the yellow is removed through a high level of desaturation, the teeth can look dull and lifeless.
 This is not the desired effect.
 Keeping just the right amount of yellow or ivory tone to the teeth in your Lightroom whitening process will make the resulting smiles look more healthy and natural.

-- Shoot for black and white.
-Just as you should shoot for the story of the wedding day, shoot for photos that will look best in black and white.
-When you train your eye to capture moments during the wedding to convert black and white, it will be easier to identify those photos during your post-wedding workflow.
+- Shoot for black and white: Just as you should shoot for the story of the wedding day, shoot for photos that will look best in black and white.
+When you train your eye to capture moments during the wedding to convert to black and white later, it will be easier to identify those photos during the wedding photo editing stage.

-Along with whitening teeth, retouching skin is one of the most popular requests or needs in wedding photography.
-In your wedding photography, it is important to understand the process of retouching skin tones in Lightroom.
-When you do this effectively and naturally, you can produce stunning photos that your bride will love.
+Along with whitening teeth, skin retouching is one of the most popular requests or needs in wedding photo edits.
+Since most of your clients might end up asking for this edit anyway, it is important to understand the process of retouching skin tones in Lightroom.

 Just the same as teeth whitening, certain circumstances create the need for skin retouching.
 Also, your bride may request this adjustment for her images.
 The requests can range from fixing small blemishes on the skin to addressing color issues created by natural or artificial lighting or shadows.

-Lightroom’s Color Curves are an ideal way to correct issues of intense shading and lighting on an image.
+Lightroom’s Color Curves are an ideal way to correct issues of intense shading and lighting on an image, and many photo retouching services opt for this method.
 In general, the Color Curves are the ideal place to start with resolving more dramatic color issues with your photos.
 The benefit to this approach is that a few carefully selected changes can make a significant difference in your final photos.
 Here is how to retouch skin tones in Lightroom with Color Curves:

 - Identify color balance and issues